Biology/BCS Summer Research Internships

 Have demonstrated an interest in basic research and in a career in the sciences.

 Preference will be given to applicants from non-research intensive colleges and universities.
-Foreign students are not eligible unless they are enrolled full-time at a college or university in the U.S. on a student visa.
+Foreign students are not eligible unless they are currently enrolled as full-time undergraduates at a non-research intensive college/university or minority-serving institution in the U.S. on a student visa (no exceptions).

 The summer program is primarily designed to encourage students from under-represented minority groups, first-generation college students, and students from economically-disadvantaged backgrounds to attend graduate school and pursue a career in basic research by providing them the opportunity to conduct supervised research in a top-notch research institution in a supportive learning environment with plenty of interaction with graduate students and faculty.
 Over 85% of past participants have enrolled in top graduate programs within two years of completing this summer program.
-A number of our summer interns were also awarded 3-year pre-doctoral NSF fellowships, or 5-year Gilliam graduate Fellowships.
+A number of our summer interns were also awarded Goldwater Scholarships, pre-doctoral NSF fellowships (GRFP), or Gilliam Fellowships for Advanced Study.

-Students accepted into the program receive their 10-week practical training in one of over 90 research laboratories affiliated with the Department of Biology or the Department of Brain & Cognitive Sciences at MIT.
+Students accepted into the program receive their 10-week practical training in one of over 90 research laboratories affiliated with the Department of Biology, the Department of Brain & Cognitive Sciences, or the Center for Brains, Minds, and Machines.

 Areas of research are very diverse and include Biochemistry & Biophysics, Bioengineering, Cancer Biology, Cell Biology, Chemical Biology, Computational & Systems Biology, Developmental Biology, Genetics, Genomics, Human Genetics, Infectious Diseases, Immunology, Microbiology, Molecular Biology, Molecular Medicine & Human Disease, Molecular and Cellular Neuroscience, Cognitive Sciences, Computational Neuroscience, Systems Neuroscience, Neurobiology, Plant Biology, Structural Biology, Systems Biology, or Virology.